pgdouyon/vim-firebolt/README.md

 Custom mappings can be specified by remapping the corresponding `<Plug>Firebolt_*` map where the '\*' corresponds to one of `ftFT;,`.

-Firebolt also provides a one-character search motion using `r` and `R` for foward/backward searching, respectively.
+Firebolt also provides a one-character inclusive search motion using `r` and `R` for foward/backward searching, respectively.

 The default mapping can be overridden via the `<Plug>Firebolt_r` and `<Plug>Firebolt_R` mappings.